-- Identify a few people from your Oikos

-Network List with whom you could take the

-initiative to minister to this week.

-- Write "I will by when" statements and share with your small group.

-- Make plans to attend, if you've not already, a
+- Identify a few people from your Oikos Network List with whom you could take the initiative to minister to this week. - Write "I will by when" statements and share with your small group. - Make plans to attend, if you've not already, a Becoming a CoJourner training.

-Changing Face of Evangelism training.

-Commit everyone's goals to the Lord.
+• Commit everyone's goals to the Lord.
 Ask the Lord to help us be faithful and use us to start a movement of disciple-makers.